-The Noise and Track Keeping system monitors all aircraft traffic within a 30 miles radius of the Airport, up to 40,000 feet, and automatically records any infringements of the departure noise limits, deviations from the departure flightpaths, as well as monitoring adherence to our other noise mitigation measures.
+The Noise and Track Keeping system monitors all aircraft traffic within a 50 miles radius of the airport, up to 40,000 feet, and automatically records any infringements of the departure noise limits, deviations from the departure flightpaths, as well as monitoring adherence to our other noise mitigation measures.

-The Noise and Track Keeping System was previously provided by Casper but will be replaced in 2019 by a new system.
+The Noise and Track Keeping System was previously provided by Casper but was replaced on 1 April 2019 by a new system called ANOMS provided by EMS Brüel and Kjær.